Illegal Solicitation of Accident Victims

 What do I do if I Was the Victim of Accident Case Solicitation?

 Recently, a new law was passed in Texas to help protect car accident and other personal injury victims from the antics of these criminals.
 Section 82.0651 of the Texas Government Code now allows civil cases to be brought against all those involved in the illegal solicitation of accident cases – even if the lawyer is never hired on the case.
-If the victim did hire the lawyer through illegal contact, the “client” can void the contract with the lawyer, seek attorneys fees and a penalty of $10,000.00.
-Even if the victim does not fall for the scheme, he or she can still sue the actors for any damages, attorneys fees and the $10,000 penalty.
+If the victim did hire the lawyer through illegal contact, the “client” can void the contract with the lawyer, and seek attorney’s fees and a penalty of $10,000.00.
+Even if the victim does not fall for the scheme, he or she can still sue the actors for any damages, attorney fees, and the $10,000 penalty.

 If you are involved in an accident and received unwanted, personal contact from an attorney or another person trying to get you to hire a lawyer, you should contact the Harris County District Attorney and report the crime.

-If you have a serous car accident or other injury case and hired an attorney through illegal solicitation, you should consider hiring an other attorney to take over your case and sue the first lawyer for Barratry.
+If you have a serious car accident or other injury case and hired an attorney through illegal solicitation, you should consider hiring another attorney to take over your case and sue the first lawyer for Barratry.